vileider/year3/dailylog_all_in_one.md

 I started the day by reviewing a pull request, and I approved it.
 I didn't find any major problems with the database populator.
 After that, I continued with my ticket 45, where I successfully returned a GET request from an unsecured database.
 I also noticed that the assumptions for GET requests in unsecured and secured databases differ.
 I pointed this out in the security-outcome channel and created a pull request for my task, which was approved within a couple of minutes.
 I continued my reflection based on the learning outcomes of the quality standards subject.
 I found a website that allows me to test my website against various standards, and, most importantly, it's free.
 I summarized the results and found it interesting that my website meets high standards.
 I am happy that I could write decent code.
 I almost finished the 'About Me' section.
 I think I will complete it tomorrow; it just needs a couple of small bits.
+### 17.11.2023
+I was actively discussing issues and new features in the Security Outcome channel.
+I completed a subpage for my portfolio project.
+I made significant progress on my Learning Outcome Reflection; it just needs referencing, and I will be ready to send it for review.
+### 20.11.2023
+I had a job interview with a research bank.
+I didn't respond to the HR questions as well as I had hoped.
+I participated in an "all hands" meeting where all teams had to present their progress.
+As usual, I felt penalized for putting effort into college collaboration projects.
+I completed a ticket for my portfolio project, updating the new Twitter logo with an 'X'.
+### 21.11.2023
+Today, since the morning, I was trying to fix the React app created for the Security Outcome project.
+Although the frontend wasn't included in the project specification, it was developed by one of the participants.
+I had to search through different branches and gather fragments of code to consolidate them.
+In the end, I discovered multiple 'node_modules', and the code did not run even with the instructions provided at https://copyprogramming.com/howto/run-create-react-app-from-sub-folder.
+I believe the best solution is to separate the React app into its own folder.
+Once the build is created, I can run it from the server in the main repository.
+On another note, I added references and corrected grammar and spelling mistakes in my reflection.